Surrey Downs

 PROFILE FAQ

-AreaSearch identified two projects that could impact the area.
-Key projects are Tea Tree Gully Sustainable Sewers Program, Illyarrie Reserve Enhancement, Golden Grove Neighbourhood Code Amendment (Stage 1), and Golden Grove Road Upgrade.
-The following details those likely to be most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified two projects likely impacting this region: Tea Tree Gully Sustainable Sewers Program and Illyarrie Reserve Enhancement.
+Other notable projects include Golden Grove Neighbourhood Code Amendment (Stage 1) and Golden Grove Road Upgrade.

 Professional plan users can use the search below to filter and access additional projects.